-- Participation in two full seasons of interscholastic sports at the junior varsity or varsity level and a grade of "C" or higher on the competency test for Personal Fitness No credit will be earned with satisfying the Physical Education requirement through interscholastic sports participation. - Completion of one semester with a grade of "C" or better in a marching band class, physical activity class with marching band activities or dance shall satisfy .50 credit requirement in Physical Education or .50 credit in Performing Arts.
+- Participation in two full seasons of interscholastic sports at the junior varsity or varsity level No credit will be earned with satisfying the Physical Education requirement through interscholastic sports participation. - Completion of one semester with a grade of "C" or better in a marching band class, physical activity class with marching band activities or dance shall satisfy .50 credit requirement in Physical Education or .50 credit in Performing Arts.
 This .50 credit shall not be used to satisfy the Personal Fitness requirement or the requirement for adaptive physical education under an individual education plan (IEP) or 504 plan. - Completion of two years of ROTC shall satisfy the 1.0 credit requirement in Physical Education (HOPE) and the 1.0 credit requirement in Performing Arts.
-This credit may not be used to satisfy the Personal Fitness requirement or the requirement for adaptive physical education under an individual education plan (IEP) or 504 plan. - f.
+This credit may not be used to satisfy the Personal Fitness requirement or the requirement for adaptive physical education under an individual education plan (IEP) or 504 plan.

 Students must also satisfy these additional requirements for a standard diploma: